 - Hiking Sun Hat – A wide-brimmed sun hat is a must for sunny hikes.
 Bonus points for moisture-wicking headbands and UPF materials.

 - Hiking Shoes – Breathability, support, and traction are key when choosing hiking shoes or boots.
-Pair your footwear with Merino wool or polyester socks and sock liners.
+Pair your footwear with summer hiking socks and sock liners.

 - Sports Bras for Hot Weather – A sports bra designed for a hot day is crucial for staying cool and comfortable.
 Choose moisture-wicking, breathable materials and look for features like mesh panels or ventilation holes.
 Adjustable straps provide a proper fit and customizable support based on your needs.